Wrestler adds to abuse allegations against university doctor - WHIZ News

 Also Thursday, the university president apologized to “anyone who was harmed” by Anderson.
 His comment came a day after the school announced that it had launched an investigation into Anderson’s behavior following abuse allegations from five former patients.

-Gary Bailey told the AP that Anderson dropped his pants and asked him to fondle his genitals in a medical exam during Bailey’s senior year in 1968 or 1969.
+Another former student, Gary Bailey, told the AP that Anderson dropped his pants and asked him to fondle his genitals in a medical exam during Bailey’s senior year in 1968 or 1969.
 Bailey said he filled out a complaint form to the University Health Service within a month or so, writing that the behavior was “inappropriate.”

 “I never heard anything about it ever again,” said Bailey, now 72.